darul75/express-json-refiner/README.md

 express-json-refiner
 ====================

-Express JSON refiner by scope api (admin, member...)
+Express JSON refiner middleware by scope api (admin, member...)

 Dynamicaly reduce your json response by context's scope of api.